healthchecks/healthchecks/README.md

 and without port.
 For example, if your site runs on `https://my-hc.example.org`, set `RP_ID` to `my-hc.example.org`.

-Note that WebAuthn requires HTTPS, even if running on localhost.
-To test WebAuthn locally with a self-signed certificate, you can use the `runsslserver` command from the `django-sslserver` package.

 ## External Authentication

 Healthchecks supports external authentication by means of HTTP headers set by